gawtham/Radius-GIT/README.txt

-To build the solution open cmd in admin mode set Bld_Configuration=Release
+To build the solution open cmd in admin mode add msbuild.exe to System path set Bld_Configuration=Release

 Execute Radius.UI\BuildFiles\Rebuild.cmd

-you can later deply it to IIS
+you can later deploy it to IIS